-(Currency: Indian Rupees in Lakhs)
+(Currency : Indian Rupees in Lakhs)

 Sr. No. In the accounts of Disclosures of amounts at the year end and the maximum amount of loans / advances / investments outstanding during the year Details 1 Holding Company: 1.
 Loans and advances in the nature of loans to subsidiaries by name and amount: Kirloskar Oil Engines (i) Loan given to Arka Fincap Limited Limited (a) Loan Outstanding at year end (b) Maximum amount of loan outstanding during the year 2,000.00 2.
 Loans and advances in the nature of loans to associates by name and amount N.A.
 3. Loans and advances in the nature of loans to firms / companies in which Directors are interested by name and amount 2 Subsidiary Company: 1.
 Loans and advances in the nature of loans to parent by name and amount Arka Fincap Limited 2.
 Loans and advances in the nature of loans to associates by name and amount N.A.
-3. Loans and advances in the nature of loans to firms / companies in which Directors are interested by name and amount 3 Holding Company: Kirloskar Oil Engines Limited Investment by the loanee in the shares of parent company and subsidiary company, when the Company has made a loan or advance in the nature of loan II.
-Transactions of the Company with any person or entity belonging to the promoter / promoter group which hold(s) 10% or more shareholding in the Company, in the format prescribed in the relevant accounting standards for annual results - None
+3. Loans and advances in the nature of loans to firms / companies in which Directors are interested by name and amount 3 Holding Company: Kirloskar Oil Engines Limited Investment by the loanee in the shares of parent company and subsidiary company, when the Company has made a loan or advance in the nature of loan 11. ompany with any person or entity belonging to the promoter / promoter gro shareholding in the Company, in the format prescribed in the relevant a standards for annual results - None